espena/sosicon/README.markdown

 This command will render a list of SOSI elements (geometry types among other things) and SOSI object types (OBJTYPE).

-To convert a SOSI file to shape, run sosicon from the directory where the SOSI file resides.
+To convert a SOSI file to shape, run Sosicon from the directory where the SOSI file resides.
 Use the -2shp parameter to emit the three required files: Shape file (shp), database file (dbf) and index file (shx).
-A projection fils (prj) will also be created if the reference grid is recognized by sosicon.
+A projection fils (prj) will also be created if the reference grid is recognized by Sosicon.

 `sosicon -2shp input.sos`